eliwines19/cli_meal_db/README.md

 # CliMealDb

-Welcome to my SmarterEatingHabits app!
-This app will show you a list of vegetarian ad vegan meals.
-These meals also have an image you can reference to find out what looks tasty to you!
-We hope you gain some ideas for foods and develop a smarter way to eat your food! #savetheanimals !!!
+Welcome to the Random Meal Generator!
+This app give you a random meal with its name, category, instructions, areas where it is popular, and even an image to go along with it!
+The goal of this app is to help those who are struggling trying to figure out what meal they would like to cook next, so stay open-minded and enjoy your meal!

 ## Installation